wuxc/pywin32doc/md/servicemanager.md

 ## Module servicemanager

-A module that interfaces with the Windows Service Control Manager.
+A module that interfaces with the Windows Service Control Manager\.
 While this

 module can be imported by regular Python programs, it is only useful when used by a Python program

-hosting a service - and even then is generally used automatically by the Python Service framework.
+hosting a service - and even then is generally used automatically by the Python Service framework\.

-See the pipeTestService sample for an example of using this module.
+See the pipeTestService sample for an example of using this module\.
-The module[win32service](#win32service)and __win32serviceutil__ provide other facilities for controlling
+The module[win32service](#win32service)and **win32serviceutil** provide other facilities for controlling

-and managing services.
+and managing services\.

 #### Methods